Siem Reap Attractions – Angkor Wat Buddhist Temple

-- You will need Appropriate dressing.
+- You will need an Appropriate dressing.

-- The price of a single-day ticket to the whole temple complex during 2016 was $20 but nowadays it is increased to $37, a three-day pass was $40 up to $62 and a seven-day ticket was $60 and has been increased to $72.
+- The price of a single-day ticket to the temple complex during 2016 was $20 but today it is increased to $37, a three-day pass was $40 up to $62 and a seven-day ticket was $60 and has been increased to $72.
 If you wanna see all the Temples take the three-day pass, which I highly recommend.
 If you have limited time just buy the single one and visit the Angkor Wat Temples and 1-2 other of main Temples.

 - US dollar is the main currency.

 - Temples of Angkor have situated at 7km away from the town of Siem Reap.

 - It’s cheaper to hire a Tuk Tuk driver and buy the tickets than book a whole tour from travel agents.
 Even cheaper is to hire a bike and tour around but during summer I would not recommend it.
 Me and my travel friend Malini, which I met there, we hired Mr Keath as Tuk Tuk driver.
 Excellent service including cold water, very polite, cheerful, he speaks very well English.
 He bought our tickets to avoid the queue, he proposes places for the nicest photos and acts as Photographer also. 🙂 Highly recommended!
 You can find his services on his Facebook page here: Keath Sothea – Tuk Tuk Driver (Please note that it’s my opinion only and it’s not a sponsored post)

 - The weather is cooler from November to February but with a huge amount of tourists.